 The Producer Policy Price for condensate will be the FOB price of internationally quoted comparable condensate delivered at the nearest refinery gate plus or minus a quality yield differential, based on the value in the Arabian Gulf spot products market of the crude oil/condensate.
-No other adjustment or discount will apply.
+No other adjustment or discount will apply other than Windfall Levy.